HAS-Tools-Fall2020/homework-genoonan/Submissions/Noonan_HW3.md

 **Answer:** The mean flow for the beginning of September (day<16) is 178.8.
 The mean flow for the end of September (day>=16) is 169.8.
 Therefore, the daily flow generally reduces in the second half of September.
 Note: I also attempted to produce some plots but had no success in isolating September data or by day - though i did play around for a while trying to figure out.
 I left this in the code in case you have any suggestions.

+**Week 3 Forecast Rationale**
+---
+For Week 3 forecast, I just updated the one week and two-week forecast a bit based on what the current data are showing.
+And mostly just spent most of my effort on trying to figure out the Python coding part to answer the homework questions.
+I didn't see any reason to update the seasonal forecast I made using excel at this point(?), so I left all the same as forecasted last week, or maybe I'm just not understanding how that is supposed to work or maybe i need to work more on figuring out some code to help me out.
+I recall you saying something about not using data from the actual gauge report for dates passed to fill in weeks that have past in our seasonal list so I assume we would just leave those values as is as we go along though??
 **Thanks!**